 A plus of SmartThings is its open API and strong developer community.
 Even if a device isn’t natively compatible, then there may be a SmartApp created to make it compatible.
 These apps can be hit-or-miss depending on how they are developed and maintained, but we’ve used several SmartApps to get devices working with SmartThings that wouldn’t otherwise, such as the Nest thermostat.

 For this reason, we say SmartThings wins this category.
 However, it’s best to go with whichever one works best for your setup.

 There are other devices like SkyBell, Arlo Pro, and WeMo that work natively with SmartThings and not Wink.
 We even wrote a full review about Arlo SmartThings integration.
 On the other hand, smart home powerhouses like Nest and August work natively on Wink.
 However, these integrations are always changing, which is why it’s best to check out our Solver for the latest updates.

-Long story short: if you are just starting to build your smart home, then it is wise to plan ahead between Wink 2 vs SmartThings.
+Long story short: if you are just starting to build your smart home, then it is wise to plan ahead between Wink 2 or SmartThings.
 If you already own certain devices, you’ll want to make sure you buy the hub that’s most compatible with your home.